-Each single family residential dwelling unit and each separate industrial or commercial establishment must have a separate and individual sewer connection to the County maintained sanitary sewerage system.
+Each single family dwelling unit and each separate industrial or commercial building or building unit must have a separate and individual sewer connection to the County maintained sanitary sewerage system.
+Multi-family homes, multi-tenant buildings, condominium style buildings, and properties with more than one structure to serve, shall have separate service connections provided to each defined unit.
 Each connection shall be maintained by the property owner per Section 2.4 of these Rules and Regulations.
-It is the intent of this Regulation to provide each dwelling, industrial or commercial unit with a separate and distinct connection to the County maintained sewerage system whether or not the unit is located in the same structure with other units.
-The Sanitary Engineer may, on a case-by-case basis, authorize exceptions to this Regulation, when satisfied that the intent of the Regulation is not violated.
-Each dwelling, industrial or commercial unit will have maintenance responsibility for it s own sanitary sewer connection.
+It is the intent of this Regulation to provide each dwelling unit and each industrial or commercial building or building unit with a separate and distinct connection to the County maintained sewerage system and maintenance responsibility for its own sanitary connection whether or not the unit is located in the same structure with other units to maintain individual service connection functionality.
+The Sanitary Engineer may, on a case-by-case basis, authorize exceptions to this Regulation, provided that maintenance responsibilities have been clearly assigned to an individual or other responsible party.
+In the event the Sanitary Engineer does grant an exception to this Rule, the property owner will be required to record a deed restriction indicating that they will establish a separate connection for any building separated onto a new parcel prior to any lot split or transfer of title.